metal3d/bashsimplecurses/docs/HowItWorks.md

 ## Placing cursor ##

-Because we need to write lines and texts on screen, `tput` command is used. `tput` can move cursor everywhere you want on terminal.
+Because we need to write lines and words on screen, `tput` is used. `tput` can move the cursor anywhere you'd like on the terminal.

 ## Colors ##

-Bash can change the text color using escaped values.
+Bash can change the text color using escape codes.
 For example

 ```bash
 echo -e "\033[32mText in red\033[0m"
 ```

-This line displays text in red color.
+This line displays red text.

 ## Buffer ##

-Tput command is a bit low...
-Refreshing view is not pretty while the cursor is moving on screen.
-A "clipping" appears.
-That's why Bash simple curses needs a STDOUT buffer that is not display until we explicitally ask to flush display.
+`tput` has a few problems.
+Refreshing view isn't pretty while the cursor is moving on screen; a "clipping" appears.
+That's why Bash Simple Curses needs a STDOUT buffer that won't display until we explicitly ask it to flush the display.

 Bash has no STDOUT buffer...

-So, to fix the buffering context, Bash simple curses redirects each "echo" command to a FIFO placed in /tmp/ or /dev/shm/ (depending on the OS).
+So, to fix the buffering context, Bash Simple Curses redirects each `echo` command to a FIFO placed in /tmp or /dev/shm (depending on the OS).

 This buffer is flushed when "refresh" (internal) command is called.
-This is executed automatically by bashsimplecurses.
+This is executed automatically by Bash Simple Curses.

-## What's happend ? ##
+## What's happened? ##

-Everything is done when you have call `main_loop` function.
-This makes:
+Everything is done when you call the `main_loop` function.
+This does the following:

 * clean screen
 * place cursor on top
 * initiate buffer

-When you create a "window", a title is set with color and size.
-Size is kept to set content with same width.
+When you create a "window", a title is set with a color and size.
+The size is kept to set content with same width.

-Everytime you call "window" or "append", a basic method is called to place text on center.
+Everytime you call `window` or `append`, a basic method is called to place text on center.
-Then "endwin" close window.
+After that, `endwin` closes the window.

-`main_loop` sends outuput to the buffer file, when everything on "main" function is done, `main_loop` displays buffer, then clean it.
+`main_loop` sends output to the buffer file.
+When everything in the `main` function is done, `main_loop` displays the buffer, then cleans it.